Voninc/.github/profile/README.md

 # Voninc 🚀

 Welcome to Voninc !
 We are a dynamic company that thrives on both open-source and closed-source projects.
-Whether you're a seasoned developer or a passionate newcomer, you can join our community for free by creating an issue in the "Become-A-Member" repository.
+Whether you're a seasoned developer or a passionate newcomer, you can join our community for free by [creating an issue](https://github.com/Voninc/Become-A-Member/issues/new/choose) in the [Become-A-Member repository.](https://github.com/Voninc/Become-A-Member)

 ## About Us ℹ️